To rebrand a company or not to rebrand a company?

 Rebrand a company fear #1: it’s too expensive

-There’s no doubt a company rebrand will cost you – particularly if you think all a rebrand is is getting a new logo.
+There’s no doubt the cost of rebranding a company will set you back a bit – particularly if you think all a rebrand is is getting a new logo.
 Whilst a new logo is important, there’s a lot more to it than that.

 Setting the foundations will help you stand out from the competition, attract new customers, and remain consistent.
 In fact, consistent presentation of a brand has been seen to increase revenue by 33%.